 After the birth of my second ‘sun’ in 1995, I decided I wanted to do something that would work around them.
 I wanted to go back to being creative, but I didn’t know how.
 I attracted a book called ‘The Artist’s Way’ by Julia Cameron, which helped me begin the process of unblocking.

 This book literally saved my inner child’s life!
 I didn’t just read it, I did all the daily and weekly tasks (it’s a 12-week course).
-The first thing I had to do was start writing my Morning Pages, 3 A4 pages every morning, of any thoughts that came into my mind (it didn’t have to make sense).
+The first thing I had to do was start writing my Morning Pages, three A4 pages every morning, of any thoughts that came into my mind (it didn’t have to make sense).
 The second thing was to take my inner child on weekly ‘Artist Dates‘.
 This was fun!

 Some parts of the process involved going deep into the recesses of my mind to uncover where that critical voice in my head was coming from that kept saying “You?
 A great artist?
-LOL” or “You?
+LOL!” or “You?
 A best-selling author?
 You could never amount to that!”
-The exercises helped me get to the root cause of my insecurities, and to begin counter-attacking them with POSITIVE AFFIRMATIONS like “I am a brilliant and successful artist”, “I am a prolific writer”, “I have rich creative talents”, “I am confident and competent in my creative work”, “I am a channel for the Creator to create through”, in order to get my creative juices flowing again.
+The exercises helped me get to the root cause of my insecurities, and to begin counter-attacking them with POSITIVE AFFIRMATIONS like “I am a brilliant and successful artist”, “I am a prolific writer”, “I have rich creative talents”, “I am competent and confident in my creative work”, “I am a channel for the Creator to create through”, in order to get my creative juices flowing again.

 ‘The Artist’s Way’ taught me how to nurture my inner child, and to give her the freedom she desired to create.
 As the adult, I had to learn how to step out of the way, and allow her to be free to create without crippling her creativity.